shiftsystems/shift-mon/docs/Install.md

 ##### Required playbook.yml

 Below is an example playbook.yml.
-It has only what is required to get a basic shiftmon system running.
+It has only what is required to get a basic shift-mon system running.
 There are additional features that you can enable by adding to this playbook.yml file.
 They are listed below.

 The example playbook.yml below expects many variables to be defined in the environment it runs in.
-This can be accomplished in many ways, sourcing a `.env` file before running shiftmon or by using CI or other automation tools that handle secrets automatically.
+This can be accomplished in many ways, sourcing a `.env` file before running shift-mon or by using CI or other automation tools that handle secrets automatically.

 I'll put this here as a reference to anyone who doesn't know how the ansible.builtin.env works.
 Below you will see many lines that look like this.
 There are two main things to look at in these lines.
 In our example `CONTAINER_ENGINE` is the expected variable name that you need to add to your environment and `default='podman'` is the default value if you did not supply one.
 Note that do to the nature of most of these values they won't have a default and the playbook will error if they are not supplied.